Mount Shasta

 Julia luxuriating at the campground

 Five and one-half hours of driving 288 miles in our Toyota Prius Prime, and we had certainly had enough driving for one day.
-The Prime is a great car to take on a long trip as it’s comfortable and only consumes one gallon of gas for every 80 miles traveled.
-But, driving is driving and we were more than glad when we’d arrived at the Fowler Campground just off CA-89 and just south of Mount Shasta before night fall.
-It would have been much more difficult to set up camp in the dark, and it certainly got very dark, very fast.
+The Prime is a great car for long trips as it's comfortable and only consumes one gallon of gas for every 80 miles traveled.
+However, driving is still driving, and we were more than glad when we arrived at Fowler Campground just off CA-89, south of Mount Shasta before nightfall.
+It would have been much more difficult to set up camp in the dark, and it certainly got dark very quickly.

 Black Butte